maxweill/Konakona/README.md

 * Allow arbitrary file formats (right now .mkv as an input is hardcoded).
 * Add FOSS license.
 * Switch to .cfg file instead of editing python variables (maybe?)
+* Burn in subtitles.
+(Currently soft-subtitles are not supported).